Madara Rider: Inscriptions

 Khan sybigi Omurtag, ruler from god [...] was [...] and made sacrifice to god Tangra [...] itchurgu boila [...] gold [...]

 Legacy

-The Madara Rider is depicted on the obverse of smaller Bulgarian coins (1 to 50 stotinki) issued in 1999 and 2000.
+The Madara Rider was depicted on the obverse of smaller Bulgarian coins (1 to 50 stotinki) issued in 1999 and 2000.

 A June 29, 2008, official survey on the design of Bulgaria's future euro coins was won by the Madara Horseman with 25.44 percent of the votes.
+In early 2026 euro coins with the Madara Horseman were emitted with Bulgaria's accession into the Eurozone.

 Madara Peak on Livingston Island in the South Shetland Islands, Antarctica is named after the historic site of Madara.